Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud

 In this paper, we investigate the driving of the lattice by illuminating the cold atoms with a probe beam propagating at a slight angle to the lattice symmetry axis.
 In this case, the spatial period of the driving perturbation is now not an integer multiple of the period of the underlying lattice potential.
-This allows, at least theoretically, for the possibility of the two spatial driving frequencies to be in irrational ratio, which permits the exploration of spatial quasiperiodic driving in these systems, in analogy with the time quasiperiodic case, wherein the lattice is driven by two incommensurate frequencies \cite{cubren16,cubero2012,cubero2014, cubero2018, cub18}.
+This allows, at least theoretically, for the possibility of the two spatial driving frequencies to be in irrational ratio, which permits the exploration of spatial quasiperiodic driving in these systems, in analogy with the time quasiperiodic case, wherein the lattice is driven by two incommensurate frequencies \cite{cubren16,cubero2012,cubero2014,cubero2018,cub18}.
 In the present spatial quasiperiodic case, though, we will show that the generated directed current is not as sensitive to the nature of the driving as in the time quasiperiodic case, where true quasiperiodicity is able to suppress the directed motion.
 Here the transition from periodicity to quasiperiodicity is not observed to be sharp.
 However, the chosen setup, where the spatial periods of the underlying lattice and the driving are basically uncoupled, sheds light on how the Brillouin modes are generated.
+Detailed modeling reveals that there are two distinct mechanisms responsible for the origin of directed propagation.
+The velocity-matching mechanism, where a current is generated when the propagating modulation coincides with the average velocity of the atom oscillating inside a well, was identified earlier~\cite{gryn96}, and in subsequent works~\cite{renzoni02a,grynpra2003,samir22}.
+Here, we identify a new mechanism, where a directed current is produced when there is a frequency-matching between the modulation frequency and the oscillation frequencies.
+We present a systematic measurement of the pump-probe spectra as a function of off-axis probe angle \textcolor{black}{(the lattice beams collectively serve as the pump)}, which corroborates the predictions from both mechanisms, without being able to rule out any one of them, or being able to resolve whether one is more dominant.
+Indeed, our investigation suggests that both mechanisms are equally at play.

 The paper is organized as follows.
 In Sec.~\ref{sec:models} we define the system model studied.
 New analytical results, based on a Fourier decomposition of the current, are discussed in Sec.~\ref{sec:ana}.
 Numerical simulations and experiments are discussed in Sec.~\ref{sec:num} and \ref{sec:expt}, respectively.
 Finally, Sec.~\ref{sec:con} ends with the conclusions.